Biogen Idec and Abbott Announce Enrollment of First Patient in Global Phase III Study of Daclizumab for Relapsing-Remitting Multiple Sclerosis

 Active Comparator Study Designed to Examine the Safety and Efficacy of Daclizumab Formulated for Monthly Subcutaneous Dosing

-Cambridge, Massachusetts and Abbott Park, Illinois - Biogen Idec (NASDAQ: BIIB) and Abbott (NYSE: ABT) today announced enrollment of the first patient in a global Phase III study evaluating the efficacy and safety of daclizumab compared to interferon beta-1a (AVONEX®) in patients with relapsing-remitting multiple sclerosis (RRMS), the most common form of multiple sclerosis (MS).
+CAMBRIDGE, Mass. & ABBOTT PARK, Ill., May 24, 2010 (BUSINESS WIRE) -- Biogen Idec and Abbott today announced enrollment of the first patient in a global Phase III study evaluating the efficacy and safety of daclizumab compared to interferon beta-1a (AVONEX(R)) in patients with relapsing-remitting multiple sclerosis (RRMS), the most common form of multiple sclerosis (MS).
 The trial, called DECIDE, will investigate a subcutaneous formulation of daclizumab intended for monthly administration, which has the potential to provide a new immunomodulatory approach for treating MS. Under the terms of the collaboration agreement, Biogen Idec will make a $30 million milestone payment to Abbott.
 This payment is due upon enrollment of the first patient in the DECIDE trial.

 "Despite significant advances in MS therapy, many patients continue to experience disease activity.
 The MS community is eager for new treatment approaches," said Ludwig Kappos, M.D., Head, MS-Research Group, University Hospital, Basel, Switzerland, and lead investigator for the study.
 "As shown in previous studies, daclizumab appears to selectively target immune cells that are thought to become activated in MS and cause damage to the central nervous system."